hermestechlabs/RecruitmentTest/README.md

 Part One: The Hermes Tech Lab Jam
 ------

-#### Allocated time: 3 hours
+#### Allocated time: 3 hours + 15 mins presenting back your solution

-The task is to create an application that accepts a postcode as a search parameter.
-The application should then return a list of addresses for that postcode.
-The user should then be able to select one of the addresses from the results list and a map of the selected address is displayed along with the full address details.
+The business problem you are trying to solve is as follows:

+Couriers sometimes receive parcels with incomplete labels.
+The postocde is present on the label but the address details are incomplete and so they need to be able to retrieve the full address to allow them to deliver the parcel.

+The task is develop an application that solves the problem for the courier.

-To do this you will use the Hermes Address Lookup API.
+To help you we have developed a Hermes Address Lookup API.
 The specification is detailed below:

 ### Hermes Postal Addresses for a single postcode